ifmcjthenknczny/streamers-fullstack/README.md

 ## General info

 This project allows users to add, rate and view streamers, also in details.
 Adding new streamers to database is implemented through submission form and new entries, as well as new votes, are passed immidiately to the streamers list.Both a form a streamers list make up the homepage.
 Another page is Streamer record, which presents details about streamer of given id.
 Everything is validated by Joi, error-safe by using a proper hook as well as expected responses from endpoints are typed in contracts.
+ESLint is configured.

 ## Technologies used